virtual-labs/exp-astable-multivibrator-iitr/experiment/theory.md

 ### **Duty Cycle**

 The charging and discharging time constants depends on the values of the resistors R<sub>1</sub> and R<sub>2</sub>.
 Generally, the charging time constant is more than the discharging time constant.
 Hence the HIGH output remains longer than the LOW output and therefore the output waveform is not symmetric.
 Duty cycle is the mathematical parameter that forms a relation between the high output and the low output.
-Duty Cycle is defined as the ratio of the time T<sub>c</sub> during which the output is high to the total time period, T. It is generally expressed as percentage.Thus duty cycle in terms of percentage is given as
+Duty Cycle is defined as the ratio of the time T<sub>c</sub> during which the output is high to the total time period, T. It is generally expressed as percentage.
+Thus duty cycle in terms of percentage is given as
 <center>

 DC (%) = (T<sub>c</sub> × 100)/T = \[(R<sub>1</sub> + R<sub>2</sub>)/(R<sub>1</sub> + 2R<sub>2</sub>)\]× 100……………………….(e) </center>